 The melting pot - 1970s/80s

 Research in virtualisation, operating systems, storage and networking advanced in the next two decades finding new applications never known before.
-This melting pot fused new technologies together such as the introduction of networks that allowed wire transfers between financial institutions.
+This melting pot fused technologies for novel outcomes, such as networks that allowed wire transfers between financial institutions.
 In the UK, scientists worked on using unused television signals for sending data.
 In 1976, advances in networking was demonstrated by Queen Elizabeth II by sending an email.
 A couple of years later, the White House installed its first computers.
 In the early 80s, network operating systems were launched to allow computers to talk to each other.
 By 1985, storage tapes that could store up to 200 megabytes of data (an average smartphone has 10 times this memory) were available.
 By this time around 100,000 computers were connected to the Internet.

 The march begins - 1990s